 It is an error in historical method to use later events and understandings to draw conclusions about what a group (such as the Constitution’s ratifiers) thought years earlier.
 This is because the group had no knowledge of events or understandings that hadn’t happened yet.
 As I explain in my article, this error in historical method is called “anachronism.”

 In the portion of his brief attacking my work, Ablavsky repeatedly commits this mistake.
 For example, he cites the 1790 Indian Intercourse Act, which was adopted over a year after the federal government had begun operations.
 The 1792 congressional statement that he (selectively) quotes was issued even later.

-Again, however: Events that occurred after the ratification was over cannot have been within the contemplation of the ratifiers at the time of ratification.
+Ablavsky’s response is to replace material known to the ratifiers with sources arising after the ratification.
+(Brief, p.
+15) But, again, events that occurred after the ratification was over cannot have been within the contemplation of the ratifiers at the time of ratification.

 There will be more on these points in my publication later this year.
 That article will examine subsequent literature, new findings, and the specific issues now before the Supreme Court.